 Traveling is the most common way to pick up bed bugs.
 They thrive in hubs like airports, hotels and bus stations where they can hitchhike on luggage and travelers.
 To prevent your vacation from turning into an entomology experiment, take the following steps.

-Hotel Check: Strip the bed first and check for rust-colored or black dots.
-Look for small oval-shaped insects around the mattress corners, upholstery, chairs, curtains, and carpet edges.
+- Hotel Check: Strip the bed first and check for rust-colored or black dots.
+Look for blood spots, bed bug shells, or live bugs around the mattress corners, upholstery, chairs, curtains, and carpet edges.
+Also, check behind the headboard and in the seams of upholstered furniture.

 Keeping things clean, making regular inspections and taking preventative steps when you travel will help keep bed bugs out of your home.
 To make sure they don’t slip by, follow these suggestions.